Stem Cell Procedure

 Isolation of Stem Cells From Fat

-In our clean room facility, progenitor/stem cells will be separated from other mature cells present in fat, such as macrophages, adipocytes etc. The processing of sample is done as per approved cGMP standards under sterile conditions.
-Utmost care is taken to make sure that stem cells do not get contaminated by infectious agents.
+Fat is abundant source of progenitor/stem cells; which will be separated from other mature cells such as macrophages, adipocytes etc. in our clean room facility.
+The processing of sample is done as per approved cGMP standards under sterile conditions.
+Utmost care is taken to make sure that stem cells do not get contaminated by any kind of infections.
 Post processing, all samples will be tested for quantity as well as quality.